platformio/platformio-docs/migration.rst

 Finally, Python 3 interpreter is officially supported!
 The minimum requirements are Python 2.7 or Python 3.5+.

-We have finally added full support for operating system locales other than UTF-8.
+We also added full support for operating system locales other than UTF-8.
 So, your project path can contain non-ASCII/non-Latin chars now.

+If you are :ref:`platforms` maintainer or you need to show a progress bar (upload progress, connecting status...), PlatformIO Core 4.0 has re-factored target runner where line-buffering was totally removed.
+Just print any progress information in real time and PlatformIO Core will display it instantly on user the side.

 What is new
 -----------